mjoppich/bioGUI/README.md

 This system allows the usage of said sophisticated tools on a regular Windows computer as most people have.
 With bioGUI one also does not need any knowledge about the command line, because the task of executing a given tools becomes a point & click solution.

-### What is bioGUI not?

-It is not about generating a GUI by its own.

 # Where can I get bioGUI?

-bioGUI is available either as source from github, or as prebuilt-binary distribution from [github releases](https://github.com/mjoppich/bioGUI/releases).
+bioGUI is available for *Windows*, *Mac OS* and *Linux* as prebuilt-binary distribution or source from [github releases](https://github.com/mjoppich/bioGUI/releases).
-*End-users* will probably prefer to download and unzip the [prebuilt binaries](https://github.com/mjoppich/bioGUI/releases).
+The binary distribution (zip-files) are targeted for *end-users*: [prebuilt binaries](https://github.com/mjoppich/bioGUI/releases).

 After downloading the zip-archive, please unzip the archive to a location of your preference.
 Then simply start the executable (bioGUI.exe on Windows, or bioGUI on linux).

 On Windows, please follow the steps on [how to setup WSL](http://biogui.readthedocs.io/en/latest/build_wsl.html).

-On any aptitude supported platform (Windows with WSL, Ubuntu), please execute the "First Time ...
-Setup" from the list of available templates.
+On any aptitude supported platform (Windows with WSL, Ubuntu), please download the "First Time Ubuntu/WSL/apt-get Setup" from the list of available templates and install it via *Install Template Module* (install program: *First Time Ubuntu/WSL/apt-get setup*).

-Unfortunately, there currently is no binary available for Mac OS X.
+For Mac OS, please execute download and execute *First Time Mac OS Setup*.

+Please also refer to our [User Guide](http://biogui.readthedocs.io/en/latest/user_guide.html).

 ## Setup First Time Use